whbeers/buffer_overflow/README.md

  - v0.0XX: A candidate design that has not yet been produced and tested.
  - v0.XX: A design that has been produced, tested, and any initial errors addressed.

-The current version of the Buffer Overflow Overdrive effect is v0.39.

 ## Planned TODOs before v0.40
  - Re-place and re-route lower connector to top of board, in alignment to the approach I've taken with the [Noise Floor](https://github.com/whbeers/noise_floor) utility board.
 [DONE in v0.35!]
  - Later, migrate indicator LED and power protection circuit to Noise Floor.
 [DONE in v0.35!]